Women in government: Systematic challenges

-Personal life and choices

-A 2015 study by Kristin Kanthak and Jonathan Woon explored why women's involvement in government is not at the level it should be.
-While there are multiple factors that are discussed throughout this page, the authors contend that women tend to be more election averse as opposed to men.
-It seems that women's willingness and ability to be involved in government is similar to the level of ambition in men, but when there is an election involved, their interest drops dramatically.
-Elections tend to be messy, damaging, and costly, driving many women away from running.

-Also, women's desire to run is heavily bolstered by relational encouragement.
-While men's ambition is derived from personal ambition, education, marriage, etc., women receive overwhelming encouragement from close confidants supporting their efforts in the political sphere.
-This can be a challenge, because if certain women do not grow in an environment where their participation in the political arena is encouraged, this severely dampens any desire in them to be involved.
-Overall, this hurts female representation in government.
+Unequal scrutiny

+Women running for public office typically experience excessive scrutiny on their private lives.
+The Harvard Civil Rights-Civil Liberties Review wrote that women in politics "are expected to be both likeable and qualified, where men running for similar positions only have to be qualified (and likeability is just a bonus).
+Women who are seen as assertive and driven are written off as being too power hungry, whereas men are praised (and, often, elected) for exhibiting the same traits."

-Additionally, women running for public office typically gain additional, unnecessary scrutiny on their private lives.
-For instance, fashion choices of politically active women are often picked apart by the media.
+The fashion choices of politically active women are often picked apart by the media.
 In these "analyses" women rarely gain approval from those in the media, who usually say they either they show too much skin or too little, or perhaps that they either look too feminine or too masculine.
-Sylvia Bashevkin also notes that their romantic lives are often subject of much interest to the general population, perhaps more so than their political agenda or stances on issues.
+Sylvia Bashevkin also notes that their romantic lives are often subject of much interest to the general population, at times more so than their political agenda or stances on issues.
 She points out that those who "appear to be sexually active outside a monogamous heterosexual marriage run into particular difficulties, since they tend to be portrayed as vexatious vixens" who are more interested in their private romantic lives than in their public responsibilities.
 If they are in a monogamous, married relationship but have children, then their fitness for office becomes a question of how they manage being a politician while taking care of their children, something that a male politician would rarely, if ever, be asked about.

+Women are shown to face more consequences when facing scandals.
+A study done in 2019 by Catherine Reyes-Housholder uses former Chilean president Michelle Bachelet as a case study on the effect of approval rating as determined by gender during controversy.
+The study found that male presidents' approval ratings do not change with perceived corruption in government, but women's ratings do.